 Evaluation: There will be six exams due throughout the course.
 The best five scores on these exams will be used to calculate your final grade.
-In addition to the exams, your attendance and inclass participation will be graded.
+In addition to the exams, there will be some additional participation assignments including a course wiki for weekly exercises and a series of discussion forums on which you will be graded.
 More information on requirements and evaluation of the various types of assignments will be available under a separate "Assignment Guidelines" sheet, posted on Blackboard.